jdcantrell/spice/readme.md

 choice of python server.

 ##Todo:
-* Tile view
-* Paging - 50 items per page or so
 * Markdown rendering
 * Handle audio files nicely
 * Export endpoint (should zip all files with correct names